 |19 meals with $25 flex dollars & $15 Sage dollars||19 meals with $175 flex dollars &

 Exceptions to being on a meal plan are made only for medical reasons after students have met with the Director of Residence Life and supporting documentation has been reviewed and approved by the Director of Residence Life and Manager of Dining Services.
 Students with medical exemptions will receive a refund of only the direct cost portion of the board charge.
 Day students or students who have gone off the meal plan are not permitted to eat Dining Services meals unless they pay for the meal.
 Students who do not abide by this will be required to meet with the Director of Residence Life.

 Students can choose to eat in the Cafeteria or the Cowpie Cafe for each meal.
 Meal cards can be scanned once per meal.
 Warren Wilson College dining is usually cafeteria style, although on occasion there are buffets, picnics, and barbecues.
 The cafeteria uses Warren Wilson raised beef, pork, chicken, produce as well as much locally sourced products as available.

 Your comments and suggestions about the Food Service are always welcome.
 Speak to the Food Service Director or put a note on the comment board (right inside the door to the cafeteria).
 Day students, staff, and guests are invited to eat in the cafeteria.
 The costs are as follows (subject to change):

 |Gladfelter Students, Faculty, and Staff||Guests|

-The Cowpie Café in the lower level of Gladfelter serves three vegetarian/vegan meals a day (Monday-Friday).
+The Cowpie Café in the lower level of Gladfelter serves dinner Sunday through Thursday and lunch Monday through Friday.
 Your meal card is required.
 Day Students, staff, and guests are invited to eat in the Cowpie.
 The costs are (subject to change):

 |Cowpie Students, Faculty, and Staff||Guests|